LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

 assumes that the existing internal memory is sufficient for the new problem.
-A call to this re-initialization routine deletes the solution history that was stored internally during the previous integration.
+A call to this re-initialization routine deletes the solution history that was stored internally during the previous integration, and deletes any previously-set *tstop* value specified via a call to :c:func:`ERKStepSetStopTime()`.
 Following a successful call to :c:func:`ERKStepReInit()`, call :c:func:`ERKStepEvolve()` again for the solution of the new problem.